weidong-zhu/weidong-zhu.github.io/_publications/conf_hallmonitor_cns.md

 date: 2022-10-21
 venue: 'IEEE Conference on Communications and Network Security (CNS)'
 paperurl:
-citation: 'Daniel Olszewski, Weidong Zhu, Sandeep Sathyanarayana, Kevin Butler and Patrick Traynor.
+citation: 'Daniel Olszewski, <b><i>Weidong Zhu</i></b>, Sandeep Sathyanarayana, Kevin Butler and Patrick Traynor.
 HallMonitor: A Framework for Identifying Network Policy Violations in Software.
 In Proceedings of 2022 IEEE Conference on Communications and Network Security (CNS), 2022.'
 ---